Byron Trott: Personal life

 Trott is a trustee of the University of Chicago, founded the Jeff Metcalf Internship Program and helped to launch the Trott Business Program, which provides undergraduate UChicago students with practical work experience and mentoring.
 Trott is a director of Conservation International, and in 2011 was inducted into the Horatio Alger Association of Distinguished Americans and is now president of the Association.

-In 2018, Brian and Tina Trott founded the rootEd Alliance, which places college and career counselors in high schools in rural America.
+In 2018, Byron and Tina Trott founded the rootEd Alliance, which places college and career counselors in high schools in rural America.
 They signed The Giving Pledge in 2021.